Pgamboan/Proyecto-FIS/bitacoraFIS.md

     * Diego Alamilla - Transcription of the metrics table to markdown. *(deadline: 10/20/2021)*
     * Abraham Cruz - Description of use case diagram. *(deadline: 10/20/2021)*

-### Meeting 13 - Presentation of progress with the mentor.
+### Meeting 13 - Presentation of progress with our mentor.
 *Date: Tuesday, October 20th, 2021 (08:00)*.
 * Description: In this meeting we presented our document to Professor Jose Luis and received feedback and adjusted according to the correct specifications of the agile methodology.
 We also numbered all the user stories and non-functional requirements to relate them to each other.
 Finally we designated tasks to work on during the course of the day and present them in the afternoon meeting.
 * Activities: